algosup/2022-2023-project-4-game-design-Team-6/Documents/TechnicalSpecifications.md

 ### 3.2.6.
 Enemies

 The enemies will be the main threat for the player, they will have to be defeated in order to win the game.
 There will be different types of enemies, each one with their own characteristics.
-The enemies will follow the fastest path to the castle, and they will follow it until they reach it.
 The enemies will have different health points, speed, castle damage, armor defense and also special abilities that will be used to challenge the player.
+The enemies will follow the fastest path to the castle, and they will follow it until they reach it, for that we are using pathfinding.

 <br/>